nus-cs2113-AY2425S2/website/admin/common-tutorials-fragment.md

 <box type="info">

-No tutorial this week. **Take a break** and prepare for the last burst of tP activities coming up soon.
+* No tutorial this week.
+* If you have questions related to past tutorials, you can post them in your tutorial's MS Teams channel, and tag the tutor.

 </box>
 </div>